The Shirelles: Initial career and success

-Their first single produced with Dixon, "Tonight's the Night", was released in 1960 and peaked at #39.
+Their first single produced with Dixon, "Tonight's the Night", was released in 1960 and peaked at No. 39.
 The success of "Tonight's the Night" led to the girls being booked to perform with several major artists, such as Etta James and Little Richard, and facilitated Scepter's move to a larger office.
 It was followed by "Will You Love Me Tomorrow", written by husband-wife songwriting team Gerry Goffin and Carole King; the song went on to become the first Billboard number-one hit by an African-American girl group, possibly the first by any girl group.
 "Tonight's the Night" was later used as the title song for the 1961 album Tonight's the Night, which also included "Will You Love Me Tomorrow" and "Dedicated to the One I Love".

 After the success of their singles, the Shirelles became frequent guests of Murray the K, who hosted them on his "All Star Rock Shows" on the New York radio station WINS.
-During this same period they reissued "Dedicated to the One I Love", which peaked at #3, followed by "Mama Said", then "Baby It's You", written by Burt Bacharach, Luther Dixon, and Mack David, "Soldier Boy", and "Boys", with saxophonist King Curtis.
+During this same period they reissued "Dedicated to the One I Love", which peaked at No. 3, followed by "Mama Said", then "Baby It's You", written by Burt Bacharach, Luther Dixon, and Mack David, "Soldier Boy", and "Boys", with saxophonist King Curtis.

 In 1963 Dixon left Scepter, which presaged a tailing-off of the number of the Shirelles' singles to chart.
 However, they carried on performing and recording.
 Dionne Warwick replaced Owens and Coley, who took leave to marry their fiancés, in concerts and the group continued to record material.
-That year, their song "Foolish Little Girl" reached the pop/R&B Top 10, and they had a cameo in the film It's a Mad, Mad, Mad, Mad World.
-However, later in 1963 they learned that the trust, holding their royalties, that they were supposed to receive from Scepter on their 21st birthdays, did not exist.
+That year, their song "Foolish Little Girl" reached the pop/R&B Top 10, and they performed two songs, "31 Flavors" and "You Satisfy My Soul," for the soundtrack of the film It's a Mad, Mad, Mad, Mad World; "31 Flavors" was also used to promote Baskin-Robbins.
+However, later in 1963, the Shirelles learned that the trust, holding their royalties, that they were supposed to receive from Scepter on their 21st birthdays, did not exist.
 In response, they left the label, and later filed a breach of contract suit against the company.
 Scepter met this with a countersuit for quitting; both suits were withdrawn in 1965, after an agreement was reached.
 Knowing that Scepter had lied about the trust disappointed the Shirelles, who felt deceived.
 In a 1981 interview with Bruce Pollock, Owens said that Greenberg had put on a "mother routine", which the girls had "fall[en] for ... completely".